CRIME & COURTS

 Less than a year after federal prosecutors exposed a sweeping public corruption scheme inside the Spartanburg County Sheriff’s Office (SCSO), former Spartanburg County sheriff Chuck Wright’s remaining co-defendants are learning their punishment.

-Lawson “LB” Watson, Wright’s longtime cousin and former code enforcement officer, appeared Thursday morning (July 9, 2026) before U.S. District Judge Timothy M. Cain at the Carroll A. Campbell Jr. Federal Courthouse in Greenville, South Carolina, where he was sentenced for his role in a years-long fraud scheme involving what prosecutors repeatedly described as a “no-show” county job.
+Lawson “LB” Watson, 74, Wright’s distant cousin and former code enforcement officer, appeared Thursday morning (July 9, 2026) before U.S. District Judge Timothy M. Cain at the Carroll A. Campbell Jr. Federal Courthouse in Greenville, South Carolina, where he was sentenced for his role in a years-long fraud scheme involving what prosecutors repeatedly described as a “no-show” county job.

 Judge Cain sentenced Watson to 16 months in federal prison.